 Scappare, as it is written in today’s Italian, a word that originated in Assisi and used by one man to convey his love for Earth’s majesties and his home.
 This is what Skappo brings to you – a love for the wonders of nature, along with a passion for our culture.

 These sentiments have been brought to New Haven through the union of an inspired native of Assisi and a young artistic American student.
 It was a pristine spring day when Anna Gambacorta and Thomas Sincavage first exchanged glances across Assisi’s Piazza Minerva (June 3, 1973 at 3:20pm – to be exact!).
-The union has grown over thirty-nine years of marriage, and now includes children Michael, Yvette and Marc, daughters-in-law Louise and Minola, and grandchildren Massimo, Rocco, Marcello and Giuliano!
+The union has grown over forty-two years of marriage, and now includes children Michael, Yvette and Marc, daughters-in-law Louise and Minola, son-in-law Trever and grandchildren Massimo, Rocco, Marcello, Giuliano, Stella and Sebastian!